grange85/ahfow-www/_posts/2008/2008-04-02-listen-to-dean-wareham-on-idiots-delight.markdown

 - dean wareham
 tags: []
 ---
-<p>Listen to a stream of Dean being interviewed at length <span class="removed_link" title="http://wfuv.streamguys.us/cgi-bin/colinker.cgi?colink=111773007810570">on Vin Scelsa's Idiot's Delight</span> on WFUV.</p>
+<p>Listen to a stream of Dean being interviewed at length on Vin Scelsa's Idiot's Delight on WFUV.</p>